 Monte Carlo is on the Riviera between Provence and Italy.
 A district of Monaco, not its capital, it sits on a rocky headland overlooking the Mediterranean Sea.
-The original fortified town is Monaco-Ville, and this is where you'll find the major sights: the Palace (the guard changes at 11.55 each day and the state apartments are open June-September.), the Cathedral where Grimaldi princes and Princess Grace are buried, and the Oceanographic Museum.
+The original fortified town is Monaco-Ville, and this is where you'll find the major sights: the Palace (the guard changes at 11.55 each day and the state apartments are open from June to September); the Cathedral where the Grimaldi Princes and Princess Grace are buried; and the Oceanographic Museum.
 Monte Carlo's casino, dating from 1878, is world famous.
 It, and the opera, are located in Place du Casino.
+For many the appeal of a flight to Monte Carlo is to see the famous Monaco Grand Prix.
 Cars have zoomed and whizzed around the streets of Monte Carlo and La Condamine in Formula One's showcase event since 1929.

 For a respite from the card tables and fast cars, head to the tranquil Japanese Garden on Avenue Princesse-Grâce.
 The Princess Grace rose garden in Fontvieille has more than 4,000 rose trees, while the Exotic Garden, with 1,000 different species of cacti, is on Boulevard du Jardin-Exotique.
 Two hundred feet below are the Observatory Caves.
 For some free sunbathing pitch up at the manmade Larvotto beach.